webjestic/logish/README.md

 ## Contributing

 Always welcome people willing to contribute.
-There is so much to be contributed to any project and should you choose to controbute to this project, that would be amazing.
+[Please read the Open Source Guide.](https://opensource.guide/) There is so much to be contributed to any project and should you choose to controbute to this project, that would be amazing.
 We do adhere to a (code of condeuct) and we do implement a workflow process.

-### Changelog Entries

-- fix: Indciates PR reflects a bug fix (including inline spelling corrections).
-- feature: Indicates RP reflects a new feature
-- chore: Indicates PR reflects a chore (such as package version increment, code cleaning, or doc cleaening)
-- refactor: Indicates PR reflects a better implementation, which coes not change functional outcome
-- type: Indicates PR reflects an actual `type` change (such as class to interface)
-- ci: Indicates PR is a foundational devops (continious intergration) change
-- docs: Indicates PR reflects documentation updatesd
-- test: Indicartes PR reflects test enhancements, which may be fixes or features